How the Labor Market Impacts Investors

 Many analysts point to strong labor markets as one of the primary reasons the U.S. was able to avoid a recession in 2023 — despite numerous alarm bells.

-Investment markets are intrinsically tied to economic performance.
+Investment markets are also intrinsically tied to economic performance.
 In the case of stocks, investors are buying ownership shares of a corporation, which in some cases can be directly tied to consumer spending.

 Top 7 ways labor markets impact investments